-Since the early 20th century, Black History Month has provided Black people and the general public an opportunity to learn from and honour Black history, cultural production, and knowledge.
+Since the early 20th century, Black History Month has provided Black people and the general public with an opportunity to learn from and honour Black history, cultural production, and knowledge.
 In commemoration of Black History Month, this Resource List has been prepared to initiate the development of a more comprehensive understanding of environmental racism.
-We have an array of books, articles and documentaries that discuss environmental justice from Black perspectives.
+We have an array of books, articles, and documentaries that discuss environmental justice from Black perspectives.

 Books